kelakinesis/kelakinesis/README.md

 - 👋 Hi, I’m @kelakinesis
 - 👀 I’m interested in digital art
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning how to build sites using Gatsby

 <!---
 kelakinesis/kelakinesis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.